 The James Madison swimming pool builds a sense of community.
 It is the only elementary school in the district that has a pool.
 When appropriate, James Madison students in grades 3–5, as well as exceptional needs students, utilize the pool as part of the physical education curriculum to promote water safety and wellness.

-Please do not drop students off before 8:20 am.
+Playground supervision begins at 8:35 am.
+Please do not drop off students before then.

 As part of the state accountability system, the Department of Public Instruction (DPI) produces report cards for every district and school in Wisconsin.